cysouw/diathesis/text/c02_structure.md

 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::

-{#par:conciliative} A similar kind of diathesis is called here a ~~conciliative [ADJ › SBJ › Ø]~~ based on Lat. *conciliator* 'intermediary, mediator'.
+{#par:conciliative} A similar kind of diathesis will be called ~~conciliative [ADJ › SBJ › Ø]~~ based on Lat. *conciliator* 'intermediary, mediator'.
 In a conciliative an external object (typically an instrument) is promoted to subject [@next], see [@sec:prepositions-transitive-conciliative].
 The conciliative and fabricative in German both regularly use a prepositional phrase with *mit*, but the grammatical status is clearly different.
 The *mit* phrase in a conciliative is an optional adjunct [@next], while the *mit* phrase in a fabricative is a governed preposition [@last].
 This grammatical difference is paralleled by a functional difference in the role that is promoted to subject: a conciliative concerns a (typically tangible) instrument that is used by an agent, while a fabricative promotes a (typically intangible) creation that is produced by the agent.

 ::: ex
 ~~Conciliative [ADJ › SBJ › Ø]~~